Ocasio-Cortez says she'll back Biden if he's the Democratic nominee

 Bernie Sanders supporters appear to be settling into a familiar fog of conspiratorial anger in the wake of a disappointing Super Tuesday this week, with many refusing to back Joe Biden if the former vice president ends up being the Democratic nominee.
-If you’re intersted in defeating Donald Trump this fall, that’s a pretty problematic stance!
-But hey, we’ve been here before.
+(If you’re interested in defeating Donald Trump this fall, that could be a pretty problematic stance!
+But hey, we’ve been here before.)

 So, amid that noise, Sanders’ top surrogate, Alexandria Ocasio-Cortez, is once again urging Democrats to unite and back whoever the party’s nominee might be—even if it’s not Sanders.